ppy/osu-wiki/news/2021-05-13-mappers-report-april.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

-As the cycle of life, the Beatmap Nominators line-up changes every month.
-New people come, old people go, this month was no exception.
-Here’s a list of all movements in the last month.
+As is the cycle of life, some Beatmap Nominators come and go every month.
+Here’s a list of all movements in the group recently:

 ### BN Additions